snowyu/property-manager.js/README.md

     with an assignment operator.
 * assign *(Function(value, dest, src, name))*:the custom attribute assignment function. just `return` the changed value. defaults to undefined.
+  * **Note**: It only used on assign the options from another object.
+  * It's no effect if the assign the property individually. use the property descriptor `set` to do so.
+  * maybe I should wrap it:
+    * add a hidden internal property with prefix
+    * add descriptor `get` function to read the property
+    * add descriptor `set` function to assign the property(call the `assign` descriptor).
 * only available on Normal and Advance Property Manager:
   * `assigned` *(Boolean)*: whether the property can be assigned. defaults: undefined
     * if undefined then `=enumerable isnt false and (writable isnt false or isFunction(set))`